vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/small-to-medium-enterprise/best-practice-explained.md

 ### Resource tagging

-The **Classification** pattern to tagging has been chosen as a model for resource tagging.
+Resource tagging decisions determine how metadata is applied to Azure resources within a subscription to support operations, management, and accounting purposes.
+In this narrative, the **[Classification](../../../decision-guides/resource-tagging/overview.md#resource-tagging-patterns)** pattern has been chosen as a the default model for resource tagging.

 - Deployed assets should be tagged with the following values: Data Classification, Criticality, SLA, and Environment.
 - These four values will drive governance, operations, and security decisions.